Anti-lockdown protesters to block highways across NZ in 'Great Gridlock' - NZ Herald

 The Herald will be providing updates on where the protest may be disrupting traffic in Auckland, Wellington and Christchurch.

-In Auckland, the motorcade of vehicles plans to start at Manukau Central at 11am and split in two to do a southern-northwest-southwest highway loop along SH1 and SH20 to the city centre.
+In Auckland, the motorcade of vehicles started at Manukau Central at 11am and split in two to do a southern-northwest-southwest highway loop along SH1 and SH20 to the city centre.

 They estimate the Auckland highway loop at this speed will take two hours.